jtarchie/knowhere/README.md

 - ...

 The `entries` table contains (mostly) the original OSM data.
-The `search` table contains FTS5 indexed data for full test search using `trigram` tokenizer.
+The `search` table contains FTS5 indexed data for full test search using `porter` tokenizer.
 The `rtree` table optimized indexed table to entries within a bounding box.

 ### Deploy